-Introduction to Digital to analog converter
+Introduction to Digital to Analog Converter

-Digital To Analog Converter (DAC) Working
+Digital to Analog Converter (DAC) Working

-In a Digital to Analog converter, it is feasible to reconstruct a sampled amount of data into an analog signal with an accurate and effective precision.
-After this, The amount of digital data can be produced from Application Specific Integrated Systems (ASIC’s), Microprocessors or from a Field Programmable Gate Array (FPGA).
-This type of data requires an ultimate conversion to the analog signal or to the analog data so that it can interact in the real world.
-While in the communication systems, Digital transmission of data is a faster and a more convenient way to send data from one place to another, but in all this the digital signals have to be converted into the analog ones.
-Many of the Digital to Analog converters serves as the sub parts of the Circuitry that is used in the Analog to digital Converters.
+In DAC, it’s feasible to reconstruct a sampled amount of data into an analog signal with accurate and effective precision.
+After this, the amount of digital data can be produced by Application Specific Integrated Systems (ASICs), microprocessors, or a Field Programmable Gate Array (FPGA).
+This type of data requires an ultimate conversion to an analog signal or data to interact in the real world.
+In communication systems, digital data transmission is a faster and more convenient way to send data from one place to another.
+But in all this, the digital signals have to be converted into analog ones.
+Many digital to analog converters serve as sub-parts of the circuitry that is used in the analog to digital converters.

-Types Of Digital To Analog Converter
+Types of Digital to Analog Converter

 DAC using Weighted Resistor Method